 RSI Corporate and Staff-Initiated Actions

-Ottawa?
-Will you join us?
-You can actually join us twice!
-Sunday 12 September 2021 at 14:00 Zumba on the Field / Back to Fitness Celebration at TD Place Spend an hour with Ottawa’s top Zumba instructors ZIN™ Shane Scatliffe, ZIN™ Carr Evans and ZIN™ Martha Rengifo, along with a…Read More
+Thank you Ottawa You joined us twice!
+Sunday 12 and 19 September 2021 Zumba on the Field / Back to Fitness Celebration at TD Place and University Square (uOttawa) Over two hundred and fifty peopled joined in with Ottawa’s top Zumba instructors ZIN™ Shane Scatliffe, ZIN™ Carr Evans and ZIN™…Read More

 Ham Census is the initiative of Risk Sciences International Vice-President of Communications and Strategic Initiatives, Cemil ‘Jim’ Alyanak, himself an amateur radio operator and member of the Amateur Radio Emergency Service.
 He is licensed by the FCC in the United States with the call sign K3MRI.
 The initiative came about…Read More